Internationale Freundesgruppe in Berlin

 Immigrants are increasingly better qualified

-More and more immigrants of working age have a higher education degree.
+More and more immigrants of working age have an academic degree.
 The qualification profile of immigrants has been changing significantly for some years now.
 The proportion of people aged 25 to 65 with migration experience of their own and an academic degree rose from 2005 to 2016 to such an extent that it was roughly the same as the share of the total population in Germany at the same age.
 Thus, the qualification structure of the immigrants does not differ notably from the total population in Germany anymore.
-The fact that more and more academics go to Germany can be explained by the simplified immigration for this group.
+The fact that more and more people with an academic qualification go to Germany can be explained by the simplified immigration for this group.

 In 2016, nearly 46,000 international scientists were working in German research institutions.
 The good news is that recently, there have been more researchers in STEM subjects (science, technology, engineering and mathematics).
 In recent years, the number of scientists doing research in the fields of mathematics, science and engineering increased steadily (source: DAAD, 2019).
 As a highly specialised centre of industry, Germany needs your know-how to develop innovative strength and international competitiveness.